Shows

 17. Leadline entries must be shown with a halter under the bridle, lead held securely by the handler, and reins in the exhibitors hands.
 Handlers must be 13 years or older.

 18. Classes may be held for up to 2 minutes.
 Holds must be requested at least 2 classes in advance.
-Holds must be requested at the Secretary’s booth or with in-gate staff.
+Holds must be requested at the Secretary’s booth.

 19. No dogs or other non-equine animals are allowed on the grounds during the show.